panzerdp/dmitripavlutin.com/content/posts/009-not-arrow-functions/index.md

 I consider an efficient practice that ECMAScript 6 fails with verbose error messages in such situations.
 Contrary to *fail silently* specific to previous JavaScript versions.

-The above example is fixed using a [function expression](https://developer.mozilla.org/en/docs/web/JavaScript/Reference/Operators/function), which is the correct way (including the [function declaration](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/function)) to create constructors:
+The below example is fixed using a [function expression](https://developer.mozilla.org/en/docs/web/JavaScript/Reference/Operators/function), which is the correct way (including the [function declaration](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/function)) to create constructors:

 ```javascript
 const Message = function(text) {